POLICY

 Educational policies

-The Ministry of Education, Science and Technological Development, the Ministry of Youth and Sports and the Ministry of Labour, Employment and Social Policy are the relevant national authorities responsible for the guidance system in Serbia.
+The Ministry of Education, the Ministry of Tourism and Youth and the Ministry of Labour, Employment and Social Policy are the relevant national authorities responsible for the guidance system in Serbia.
 The Education Development Strategy (2012), recognizes that career guidance in education should be improved, and states that until 2020 a system of career guidance and counselling should be developed and implemented at all educational levels, including adult education.
-This Strategy was followed by a set of changes in educational laws in 2013 that specified the role of career guidance in education.
+This Strategy was followed by a set of changes of educational laws in 2013 that specified the role of career guidance in education.

 The changes of the Law on the Foundation of Education System from 2013 (and the following amendment in 2017) introduced a provision that special attention should be given to career guidance and education of teachers, students and adults.
 This was followed by changes of the Law on Primary Education (2013), the Law on Secondary Education (2013) and the Law on Adult Education (2013) in order to implement career guidance programme in schools.